Lucas Janszoon Waghenaer

 Lucas Janszoon Waghenaer (c.
 1534–c.
 1606) was a Dutch cartographer and a notable figure of the Golden Age of Netherlandish cartography, known for his pioneering contributions on the subject of nautical cartography.

 Career

 Seafaring

-Waghenaer is one of the founding fathers and most famous members of the North Holland school, which played a major role in the early development of Dutch nautical chart-making.
-Between 1550 and 1579, Waghenaer sailed the seas as a chief officer.
-During these years he must have been in contact with Portuguese, Spanish, and Italian seafarers.
+Waghenaer is considered one of the leading figures of the North Holland school, which played a significant role in the early development of Dutch nautical chart-making.
+Between 1550 and 1579, he sailed as a chief officer, gaining experience at sea over nearly three decades.

-The knowledge of maritime charts and sailing instructions Waghenaer gained from these contacts were of great influence on his later work.
-After his seafaring career he worked in the port of Enkhuizen, as collector of maritime dues.
+This experience gave him a strong working knowledge of maritime charts, sailing directions, and coastal navigation, which later informed his cartographic work.
+After his seafaring career, he worked in the port of Enkhuizen as a collector of maritime dues.